RawBData/Checkoff/README.md

 - Clearly defined media queries to ensure performance  & consistent user experience across multiple platforms.

-- By building mobile first we can guarantee that all user experiences will be synchronous, optimized, and uniform.
+- By building mobile first the user's experiences will be synchronous, optimized, and uniform.